knottem/WeatherFrontend/README.md

 - Display weather information for multiple cities.
 - Search for cities to get weather data.
-- User authentication for managing favorite cities.
-- Add and remove cities from the list of favorites.
 - Error handling for API requests and user feedback.
 - Loading indicators during data fetching.